learnhaskell-brisbane/study_group_presentation_bfpg/README.md

 * Inspire people to start a group.

 ## Outline
-* Introduction - 5mins - Sanj
+* Introduction - 2mins - Sanj
 * The Group - 5mins - Matt
- * Chapter Leader Testimonial - 5mins
+ * Chapter Leader Testimonial - 5mins - Katie
-* The Book - 5mins
+* The Book - 5mins (Who's doing this?)
-* The Experience - 5mins
+* The Experience - 5mins (Who's doing this?)
-* Conclusion incl Q/A - 5mins
+* Conclusion incl Q/A - 5mins (Whos's doing this?)
-* Door Prize - Live code example - 5mins
+* Door Prize - Live code example - 5mins - Andrew

+* The intro won't take 5 mins.
+I have reduced it to 2 mins. we can use the extra 3 mins somewhere else.

 ## Introduction